CPUS – Computer & Public User Support Volunteer

 Youth Service Group

 Geared to students from 7th grade up, the Youth Service is a year-round community service opportunity.
-Participants assist the Youth and Teen Services librarian with program creation and implementation, Summer Reading Program registration and various other tasks throughout the year.
-Please call Karen or Edith @ 475-8732 with any questions.
+Participants assist the Youth and Teen Services librarian with program creation and implementation, Reading Program registration, and various other tasks throughout the year.
+Please call Stacey at 734-475-8732 ext.
+212 with any questions.

-Assist the Adult Services Department with programs held at area senior living facilities or at the library.
+Senior outreach volunteers assist the Adult Services Department with programs held at area senior living facilities or at the library.
 Volunteers should be comfortable reading/performing for special senior populations, such as those in assisted-living facilities, and available to travel to and from the program site on their own during the work day.
 This may include set-up and clean-up after programs.
+CDL Delivers volunteers bring books to residents who are homebound due to illness or disability.